 Drawing from her own life with a talent for sharing valuable life lessons combining comedy and vulnerability, Trey guarantees an invigorating, life-affirming experience as featured in her popular viral TEDx Talk, Coming Out Of Your Box that continues to inspire people everywhere.

-Trey’s upcoming book, Black Girl In Love (With Herself), is set to be released in November 2020 by Hay House Publishing.
+Trey’s book, Black Girl In Love (With Herself), is released January 2021 by Hay House Publishing.
 It details Trey’s inner struggles to meet the demands of her family and the societal pressures of living up to the image of a “strong” black woman.
 Black Girl In Love (With Herself) will have you laughing and crying!
 Black girls around the world will be reimaging and reinventing their lives in order to push past these demands and truly come into their own on their own terms.

 Trey’s sold-out hit play, ‘da Kink in My Hair, grossed millions and broke box office records across Canada, the United States, and England after it premiered in 2001.
 It was named one of the top ten plays in Canadian theatrical history and received 4 NAACP Theatre awards, including Best Playwright.
 It continues to be produced on stages throughout North America.